MU-DATA325/Group6/README.md

 We need to have 1 singular response variable y and we can have as many explanatory variables x as we want.
 So just have to divide that up.

--Our response variable will be the amount of revenue brought in from big cities
+-Our response variable will be based on passes, distance of bikeshare intervals per city

 Data variables:
 - Trip start day and time